RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnProgrammingBox.md

 For the second version of the Sega Saturn Address checker hardware it was basically a retail Saturn with LED lights down the side, one for each unmapped memory area, for more information SEGARetro has an excellent wiki page on it: [Sega Saturn Address Checker - Sega Retro](https://segaretro.org/Sega_Saturn_Address_Checker)

 ---
-# Sega Saturn Boot DIsc
+# Sega Saturn Boot Disc
 Similar to the Dreamcast's System Disc 2, this is a disc that allows any retail Sega Saturn to play developer written CD-Rs without any Saturn modding required.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jdOdhjv1FNY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>